wesleytodd/es2015-packages-best-practices/README.md

 }
 ```

-The only caveat with this prepublish script is that prepublish is run at a bunch on [non-intuitave times](https://github.com/npm/npm/issues/10074) and you don't want your users running your compile step.
-The `in-publish` module is designed to stop this behavior and only run your steps before actually publishing.
+Sadly, the caveat with this prepublish script is that prepublish is run at a bunch on [non-intuitave times](https://github.com/npm/npm/issues/3059) and you don't want your users running your compile step.
+Soon a [new script](https://github.com/npm/npm/issues/10074) will be added called `prepare` which sill solve this.
+Until then you need to remember to run `npm run build` before `npm publish`.

 ### Exports